South Sudan conflict drives idea of oil wealth monitoring

 South Sudan’s oil output has tumbled by about a third to 160,000 barrels a day since the fighting began in December, but it remains the main source of cash for President Salva Kiir’s government both by selling crude and by borrowing against future earnings, digging the nation deeper into debt.

-As of June 25, South Sudan owed $256 million to China’s National Petroleum Corp [CNPET.UL], which has 40 percent of a venture developing South Sudan’s oil fields, and a further $78 million to oil trader Trafigura [TRAFGF.UL].
+As of June 25, South Sudan owed $256 million to China’s National Petroleum Corp, which has 40 percent of a venture developing South Sudan’s oil fields, and a further $78 million to oil trader Trafigura.

 It plans to borrow about $1 billion from oil firms in fiscal year 2014/15, equal to about a quarter of forecast revenues.